laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 ### `T*` pointer

 A "raw" pointer is a classical C/C++ pointer.
-Ownership depends, case by case, but in Cilia it typically is without ownership.
+Ownership depends, case by case.
+In Cilia it typically is without ownership, as for pointers _with_ ownership you would use a `T+` pointer instead.

 A "raw" pointer is considered **unsafe** in Cilia:
 ```